 The Pork Tenderloin: 145 degrees F internal finished temperature

-- Use a Thermoworks Smoke probe thermometer to know right when it’s done cooking.
+- Use a Thermoworks Smoke probe thermometer to know when it's done cooking.

 - Cook it to 145 degrees F internal temperature for medium, and a little longer if you like it more well done.